Sacsayhuaman, Cusco & Inca Ruins Day Tour

 Information on Tambomachay

-This source of spring water is thought to have been worshipped by the Inca population.
+This spring is thought to have been worshipped by the Inca population.
 Many people refer to Tambomachay as the ‘Baths of the Incas’.
 The site is a series of waterfalls, aqueducts, and canals that run through the terraces.
-The waters still flow today, making these ruins a truly impressive sight.
+The waters still flow today, making these ruins an awe-inspiring sight.

 The ruins of Sacsayhuaman, or Saqsaywaman, are an essential part of any visit to Cusco and indeed, Peru.
-Both Cusco and Sacsayhuaman were added to the UNESCO World Heritage List in 1983, demonstrating their intrinsic worth.
+Both Cusco and Sacsayhuaman were inscribed on the UNESCO World Heritage List in 1983, demonstrating their intrinsic value.

 Sacsayhuaman (3,701m/12,142ft) features an enormous plaza and three massive terrace walls.
 The stones in these terraces are among the largest seen in any Inca buildings.
-Some of them are more than nine meters (30 feet) tall and it is estimated that they weigh up to 125 tons.
+Some of them are more than 9 meters (30 feet) tall, and they are estimated to weigh up to 125 tons.

-More amazingly, there is no mortar binding the walls.
+More amazingly, there is no mortar holding the walls together.
 Every stone was cut to fit perfectly.
 Also, it wasn’t the Incas that founded the site; some sections were built as early as 1,100 AD by the Killke culture.

 After taking time to enjoy the majestic views over Cusco, we are picked up by our driver and return to Cusco.
 We enjoy lunch at a restaurant in the main square.